kpumuk/meta-tags/README.md

 > ![NOTE]
 > Please note that the `title` does not include the site name.
 If you need to reference the exact value rendered in the `<title>` meta tag, use `:full_title`.

-### Using with Turbolinks
+### Using with Turbo

-[Turbolinks](https://github.com/turbolinks/turbolinks) is a simple solution for getting the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
-MetaTags supports Turbolinks out of the box, no configuration is necessary.
+[Turbo](https://github.com/hotwired/turbo) is a simple solution for getting the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
+MetaTags supports Turbo out of the box, so no configuration is necessary.

 ### Using with pjax